-Purpose: Identify criteria for selecting candidates.
+Purpose: Suggest criteria for selecting candidates.
 Keep track of major decisions and alignment with the non-partisan political platform.

 - Support for a Common Vision – The community working together to make things better where actions result in outcomes where everyone gains, or at least, are not any worse off.

-- Say what you are going to do, do what you say
+- Say what you are going to do, and why, and do what you say

 - Plans and Planning – Fail to plan – plan to fail – Ben Franklin